-Routes will not be swept during rain, or if rain is predicted
+Routes will not be swept during rain, or if rain is forecasted.

 Some street sweeping routs are posted with 'no parking' signs stating the day of the week and time of day the street will be swept.
 These routes are designed with time limits to allow enough time for the sweeper to complete the miles assigned to a specific route, which vary in length.
 These restricted routes average between 20 to 30 miles in length and are cleaned frequently.
 The Storm Water Division will issue parking citations for cars parked during the no parking time restrictions, only after the street sweepers have passed through the route.

 These routes are typically swept between the hours of 7 a.m. and 2 p.m.
 These types of routes have no signs and have no parking restrictions, however residents are asked to voluntarily move their cars on all sweeping days.